ConradKent/openvr_headset_ros/README.md

 		$cd ..
 		$catkin_make

 To run the example code, open a new terminal and source ROS and your catkin workspace according to: http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
+Make sure SteamVR is running and that your VR headset and controllers are connected.
 Then run:

 		$roslaunch openvr_headset_ros VR_empty_test.launch

+To run the turtlebot 3 example:

+		$roslaunch openvr_headset_ros VR_turtlebot.launch

+To run the hector_quadrotor example:

+		$roslaunch openvr_headset_ros VR_quadrotor.launch

+The turtlebot and quadrotor examples are currently very WIP.
+You should be able to move the robot models around by first clicking the grip button on the right controller, and then pressing and releasing the trigger button.
+The aim on the controllers is currently backwards, which should be fixed soon.

 ## Code Based On (updates to comments in code to show where different parts are from coming soon):